mukhal/mukhal.github.io/_posts/2019-8-11-Issues-With-Transfer-Learning-in-NLP.md

-### Low-resource languages
+{%### Low-resource languages%}
-The previous point leads us to this question: If we do not

 ### High Carbon Footprint
-Believe it or not, but training these models has a negative effect on the environment. [(Strubell et. al)](https://arxiv.org/pdf/1906.02243.pdf) compare the estimated $CO_2$ emissions from training Big Transformer architecture to emissions caused by other $CO_2$ sources.
+Believe it or not, but training these grandiose models has a negative effect on the environment. [(Strubell et. al)](https://arxiv.org/pdf/1906.02243.pdf) compare the estimated $CO_2$ emissions from training Big Transformer architecture to emissions caused by other $CO_2$ sources.
 Suprisingly, training a single Transformer arhcitectue with neural architecture search emits approximately 6.0x the amount of $CO_2$ emitted through the lifetime of a car.
 <img src="/images/carbon-footprint.png" width="400" height="300" />